Medical treatment of bacterial prostatitis. Chronic bacterial prostatitis: treatment, causes, symptoms and diagnosis Causes of chronic prostatitis

 They are used when there is no effect from drugs of other groups.
 These drugs include Ciprofloxacin, Levofloxacin.

 When using antibiotics for the first time, it is necessary to record all changes in well-being.
-These medications often cause severe allergic reactions, especially in patients with a history of allergies.
+These drugs often cause severe allergic reactions, especially in patients with a history of allergies.

 Amoxiclav